zotonic/zotonic/doc/ref/filters/filter_embedded_media.rst

         {% media media_id width=315 extent %}
     {% endfor %}

+Note that all translations of the texts are checked.
+This makes it possible to add language-dependent media (with a text, or video) without them showing up as extra depictions with other translations.

 There is an optional (boolean) argument to only fetch media ids from the ``body`` and ``body_extra`` properties::